 For example, suppose you are taking benzos for anxiety or panic attacks and have been using the drug for longer than directed.
 In that case, it can worsen your panic attacks and anxiety when you stop taking it.
 It is known as rebound anxiety or rebound panic attacks.
 Also, using benzos for an extended period then stopping can create these conditions in the first place during the detox process.

 Xanax withdrawal symptoms can take hold within hours of the last dose, and they can peak in severity within 1-4 days.
 During withdrawal, people can also experience:

 - Loss of appetite

 Treatment for Benzodiazepine Addiction

-At Allure Detox, our Xanax detox in West Palm Beach, Florida is overseen by an experienced clinical staff that specializes in Xanax addiction recovery.
-Every person who is admitted into our comfortable Xanax detox unit will be under the care of state-licensed clinicians, psychiatrists, counselors, and therapists.
-Each staff member of our cross-disciplinary team works together to ensure that our clients are monitored around the clock.
+At Allure Detox, our Xanax detox in West Palm Beach, Florida, is overseen by an experienced clinical staff that specializes in Xanax addiction recovery.
+Every person admitted into our comfortable Xanax detox unit will be under the care of state-licensed clinicians, psychiatrists, counselors, and therapists.
+Each staff member of our cross-disciplinary team works to ensure that our clients are monitored around the clock.
 Call us and begin healing safely from addiction today.